Definition of labyrinthodont in English:

-1.1 Palaeontology Relating to a group of large fossil amphibians of the late Devonian to early Triassic periods having labyrinthodont teeth.
+1.1 Paleontology Of or relating to a group of large fossil amphibians of the late Devonian to early Triassic periods having labyrinthodont teeth.

 - On land there was a major faunal turnover in which labyrinthodont amphibians, early reptile groups, and mammal-like reptiles died out and were replaced by archosaurs, lepidosaurs, and mammals.